oekiaby0/m_json/README.md

 # m_json
-A JSON parser created in C as a learning experience.
+`m_json` is a lightweight JSON parser implemented in C, created primarily as a learning experience.
+This parser provides a set of functions to parse JSON strings, manipulate JSON structures, and convert them to and from string representations.

 ## JSON structs and enums
 ```c